 Saturday Blitz (January 16): There were only four players so the entry fee was waived and TD Micah Smith played as a house player so there would be enough players to play 5 double rounds without anyone having to play an opponent more than twice.
 Micah Smith won with a perfect 10/10.
 Since Micah was a house player, Nicholas Richardson and Robert Bowden, (who gained around 200 blitz rating points!), split the discounted entry prize for tying for second with 6/10.

-Portland Chess Club Annual Membership Meeting (January 16): The annual membership meeting, which selects the board members for the year and allows anyone to share ideas on improving the club, took place after the Saturday Blitz and was very sparsely attended.
+Portland Chess Club Annual Membership Meeting (January 16): The annual membership meeting, which selects the board members for the current year and allows anyone to propose ideas on improving the club, took place after the Saturday Blitz and was very sparsely attended.
 Lennart Bjorksten went from vice president to president.
 Micah Smith went from post 2 to vice president.
 Mike Morris remains the treasurer and secretary.
 Mike Janniro went from president to post 1.
 Danny Phipps joins the board, replacing Jason Cigan, and will be post 2.
 Although not an official board position, Mike Lilly agreed to be the tournament coordinator.
 He also brought up plans to make the PCC library more accessible.

 Tuesday Quads (January 5-24): This months edition had eight players and was run by Mike Lilly, who also played in the event.
 FM Nick Raptis won the upper quad for the second straight month, his time going 3-0, and has now outright won the last seven PCC tournaments he has played in!
 Hugo Hartig and John Anderson, who added around 70 rating points to his provisional rating, tied for first in the lower quad with 2/3, with John winning their matchup in round 1.
 However, since John failed to complete the tournament by forfeiting his last round game, he is ineligible for prizes under PCC policy and the US Chess rulebook recommendation.
 Thus, Hugo gets the full $10 discounted entry prize to himself.